FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

 >
 > A1.
 (Meta)data are retrievable by their identifier using a standardised communications protocol

+In this recipe we give a brief overview of the main ideas around identifiers and provide links to more detailed recipes on how to work with them.

+### Properties of Identifiers

+Identifiers allow for the unambiguous reference of items in a dataset, e.g. in the context of the UniProt dataset the accession number [P38398](https://www.uniprot.org/uniprot/P38398) allows us to identify the BRCA1 Breast cancer type 1 susceptibility protein.
+It is the only protein in the dataset with that accession number, i.e. it is *unique*.

+The UniProt accession number is described as an *opaque* identifier.
+This means that no interpretation about what is identified can be gleaned from the identifier itself.
+This is in contrast to the Wikipedia page about BRCA1 which uses the  gene name as the identifier ([BRCA1](https://en.wikipedia.org/wiki/BRCA1)).
+In this case the identifier is *transparent*, since meaning can be inferred from the identifier.
+Within a scientific context, opaque identifiers are preferred since names and labels can vary over time as our understanding of the concept evolves.

 ### Global and Local Identifiers

-Identifiers allow for the unambiguous reference of items in a dataset, e.g. in the context of the UniProt dataset the accession number [P38398](https://www.uniprot.org/uniprot/P38398) allows us to identify the BRCA1 Breast cancer type 1 susceptibility protein.
 While P38398 is unique within UniProt, i.e. there is only one protein in UniProt that has the accession number P38398, it is not globally unique.
-For example the same accession number is used as the identifier in several different datasets including Protein Data Bank (http://www.rcsb.org/pdb/protein/P38398), SignaLink (http://signalink.org/protein/P38398), and string-db (http://string-db.org/newstring_cgi/show_network_section.pl?identifier=P38398).To make the UniProt accession number globally unique, we need to provide the context in which the accession number is unique.
-This can either be done using an International Resource Identifier (IRI – commonly referred to as a URL) or a CURIE – a form of compact identifier.
+For example the same accession number is used as the identifier in several different datasets including Protein Data Bank (http://www.rcsb.org/pdb/protein/P38398), SignaLink (http://signalink.org/protein/P38398), and string-db (http://string-db.org/newstring_cgi/show_network_section.pl?identifier=P38398).
+Although in these cases they are referring to the same or broadly similar protein.
+However, the identifier also refers to a 'Satin Chrome 2-way Light Switch' ([Tool Station](https://www.toolstation.com/satin-chrome-white-switch-10a/p38398)).

 ### Converting a Local Identifier into a Global Identifier

-- [ ] Add namespace
-- [ ] Namespace hijacking
+To make the UniProt accession number globally unique, we need to provide the context in which the accession number is unique.
+This can either be done by converting it into an International Resource Identifier (IRI – commonly referred to as a URL), or by turning it into a CURIE – a form of compact identifier.

+To convert a local identifier into an IRI, we simply need to provide a namespace to the identifier.
+This should be a namespace for which you have ownership, otherwise you cannot guarantee that the minted IRI will be globally unique; the organization or person who owns the namespace may already, or at some point in the future, use the IRI that you created for some other purpose.
+In the case of UniProt, they have provided IRIs for each page about a protein as well as separate IRIs for the protein itself.
+This is achieved by using different namespaces for the different types of resource.

+- UniProt P38398 web page IRI: https://www.uniprot.org/uniprot/P38398
+- UniProt protein P38398 IRI: http://purl.uniprot.org/uniprot/P38398

+CURIEs (short for compact URIs) are defined by a World Wide Web Consortium Working Group Note [CURIE Syntax 1.0](https://www.w3.org/TR/2010/NOTE-curie-20101216/), and provide a human readable shortening of IRIs.
+The CURIE consists of a namespace prefix followed by the local identifier.
+There are some widely used and defined CURIEs such as DOIs and ISBN numbers.
+For example the DOI `[doi:10.1038/sdata.2016.18]` refers to the FAIR Principles paper[^safe-CURIE].
+Namespaces can be defined by convention, such as the case with `doi`, and registered with services to allow for the resolution of CURIEs (see [Identifier Resolution Services](#identifier-resolution-services) below).
+Therefore, we can use the CURIE `[uniprot:P38398]` to refer to the UniProt record for the protein.
+This is very useful for including unambiguous, global identifiers in scientific articles.

+[^safe-CURIE]: The CURIES are included in square brackets to make them *safe CURIEs*, meaning that they should not be confused for URIs.

 ### Identifier Services